-Camp Take Hold offers children and teens with hemiparisis and hemiplegic or diplegic cerebral palsy, ages 9-17, six days and five nights of summer fun, social connections, and knowledge about their condition.
+Camp Take Hold offers children and teens with hemiparisis and hemiplegic or diplegic cerebral palsy, ages 9-17, five days and four nights of summer fun, social connections, and knowledge about their condition.

 Additionally, support and educational groups increase campers’ knowledge and understanding of their condition, encouraging them to become effective self-advocates and self-managers.
 Social isolation is reduced as is the stigma related to having the condition.
-The camps also provide parents with respite.
+Children and teens gain a better understanding of their condition, strengths and self-worth.Camp also provides parents with respite.

 Campers participate in many fun summer activities adapted to accomodate their needs, including hiking, arts and crafts, canoeing, team sports, camp olympics, swimming, yoga and drama.

-The cost of Camp Take Hold is $750 for campers, $550 for counselors-in-training.
+The cost of Camp Take Hold is $675 for campers, $475 for counselors-in-training and $575 for 1-on-1 assistants.
 Need based scholarships are available and payment plans can be arranged.
-Please contact Brainy Camps for more information.
+Please contact Brainy Camps at firstname.lastname@example.org for more information.

 Camp Take Hold 2014 received support from: